gwdevhub/GWToolboxpp/docs/hotkeys.md

 The other controls are for setting up the parameters of the hotkey, and are of course different for each type of hotkey, as described below:

 ## Send Chat
-Simply select a channel to send the message to, and type, or copy (Ctrl+C) and paste (Ctrl+V), the message.
+Select a channel to send the message to, and type your message.

-If you select "/ Commands", the message will send as a chat command.
 You can use Guild Wars commands (such as `/resign` or `/stuck`), as well as Toolbox commands (such as `/pcons` or `/cam unlock`).
-You don't need to type in the /.

 ## Use Item
-Use the Items tab on the [Info](info) window to find the ID number of the item you want.
-Type, or copy (Ctrl+C) and paste (Ctrl+V) in the ID.

-You can also type in the name of the item; this is just to help you remember what the hotkey does, since the item ID isn't very descriptive by itself.

-This only works for consumable items; not equipment.
-It works on items in your Xunlai storage so long as you're in an outpost.
+Specify the item's Model ID and optionally a name to help you remember what the item is.
+This works for consumable items, including those in your Xunlai storage when you're in an outpost.

-You will receive an error message if the item is not available.

 ## Drop or Use Buff
 This has a dual function: if you are currently maintaining the selected enchantment, you will dismiss it.
 Otherwise, you will cast it on the target.
-If you are maintaining multiple copies, the first one you cast is the one you'll dismiss.

-As well as the default options of Recall, Unyielding Aura, and Holy Veil, you can select another skill of your choice.
-To do this, you'll need to find the skill ID on this page: [https://wiki.guildwars.com/wiki/Skill_template_format/Skill_list](https://wiki.guildwars.com/wiki/Skill_template_format/Skill_list)
+You can choose from Recall, Unyielding Aura, Holy Veil, or specify a custom skill ID.

 ## Toggle...
 This activates and de-activates one of four features:

-* **Clicker** makes the left mouse button click around 30 times per second.
+* **Clicker** makes the left mouse button click rapidly.
 * **Pcons** toggles [auto pcons](pcons) on or off.

-* **Coin Drop** drops a gold coin on the floor every 500 milliseconds.
+* **Coin Drop** drops a gold coin on the floor periodically.
 * **Tick** toggles the Ready tick in the party window.

 ## Execute...
-This triggers one of five features:
+This triggers one of several features:

-* **Open Xunlai Chest** opens your storage, wherever you are in any outpost.
-This is even possible on new characters that haven't yet unlocked a storage account (such as in pre-Searing), but these will be unable to access any of the items; you can only look.
+* **Open Xunlai Chest** opens your storage from anywhere in an outpost.

-* **Open Locked Chest** automatically uses a lockpick to open a targeted chest, without you having to walk over to it.
-The item will still spawn next to the chest as usual.
+* **Open Locked Chest** automatically uses a lockpick to open a targeted chest.
- This will fail if you do not have a lockpick in your inventory, or if someone else is using the chest at the same time.
- This works on other chests, but there is no option to use a key; a lockpick will always be used.

 * **Drop Gold Coin** drops a single gold coin on the ground.

-* **Reapply appropriate title** removes your current title (if you were displaying anyway) and instantly applies whichever is appropriate for the current area.
-Outside of areas where Eye of the North titles are useful, the Lightbringer title is chosen by default.
+* **Reapply appropriate title** changes your title based on the current area.

-* **Enter Challenge** activates the Enter Mission button in Prophecies or Factions mission outposts.
+* **Enter Challenge** activates the Enter Mission button in certain outposts.

 ## Target
-This automatically targets a particular pre-specified NPC, signpost, or item.
-Use the Target tab on the [Info](info) window to find the ID number of the NPC or item you want.
-To find the ID of a signpost, click the Advanced dropdown in the target tab, and find the Gadget ID.
-Type, or copy (Ctrl+C) and paste (Ctrl+V) in the ID.

-If there are multiple agents with the same ID in range, the closest will be targeted.
+This automatically targets a particular pre-specified NPC, signpost, or item based on its ID.

 ## Move to
-This will click on a pre-specified point on the map, so that your character moves there.
-Use the Player tab on the [Info](info) window to find the co-ordinates you want.
-Type, or copy (Ctrl+C) and paste (Ctrl+V) in the x and y co-ordinates.

-You can specify the range in which the hotkey will work; by default this is 5000, which means that it will work so long as you are in compass range of the destination, but no further.
-Change this value to 0 to make the limit infinite.

-Note that movement hotkeys never work in outposts.
+This will move your character to a pre-specified point on the map.
+You can set the coordinates and specify a range within which the hotkey will work.

 ## Dialog
-Use the Dialog tab on the [Info](info) window to find the ID number of the dialog you want.
-Type, or copy (Ctrl+C) and paste (Ctrl+V) in the ID.

-You can also type in a description of the dialog; this is just to help you remember what the hotkey does, since the dialog ID isn't very descriptive by itself.
+This sends a specific dialog ID, useful for interacting with NPCs or accepting quests automatically.

 ## Ping Build
-Select a teambuild from the list of [Builds](builds).
+Select a teambuild from your saved builds.
 Using the hotkey will send it to party chat.

 ## Load Hero Team Build
-Select a teambuild from the list of [Hero Builds](herobuilds).
+Select a hero team build from your saved builds.
 Using the hotkey will load the team.

-## Equip item
+## Equip Item
-Specify a particular slot in your inventory.
-Using the hotkey will equip the item in that slot.

-If you are currently unable to change equipment (e.g. you are knocked down), it will try again.
-"Display error message on failure" prints a message in the Emotes channel if it repeatedly fails to equip the item.
+This allows you to equip a specific item, either by its attributes or by its position in your inventory.

+## Flag Hero
+This allows you to set a flag for a specific hero or all heroes at a certain angle and distance from your character.

+## Guild Wars Key
+This allows you to bind a hotkey to trigger a specific Guild Wars control action.

+## Command Pet
+This allows you to set your pet's behavior (Fight, Guard, or Avoid Combat) with a hotkey.

 [back](./)